kristian-lange-tw/JATOS_docs_v3/pages/Get-started.md

 * You can click on any component's position button and drag it to a new position within the study.
 * Each component has a **Properties** button.
 The component's HTML file may read the data in the field 'JSON data'.
 This is a way to make changes in the details of the code (wording of instructions, stimuli, timing, number of trials, etc) without having to hard-code them into JavaScript.
 * Where are the actual HTML, JavaScript, and CSS files?
 They are the files that actually run your study, so make sure you can locate them.
+All these files, together with any images, sound files, etc. you might have, are called "Study assets".
 They will be in `/path_to_my_JATOS/study_assets_root/name_of_my_study/`.

 _Here's a screenshot of a component's properties view:_
 ![GUI screenshot](images/Component properties screenshot.png)